-The progressive web app development cost depends on main factors such as the project complexity, tech stack used, the number of features, the app development company and the developer’s location.
+The progressive web app development cost depends on main factors such as the project complexity, the tech stack used, the number of features, the app development company, and the developer’s location.

 The following are the average costs of building a PWA app per hour by app developers across these countries.

 A simple Progressive Web App can cost anywhere between $3000 to $10,000, and an average complexity app can cost anywhere between $10,000 to $25,000.
 A complex feature-rich app can cost anywhere from $25,000 to $60,000.
 The costs may vary depending on the requirements.